-Europe has been the source of funding as we have continued to find better valued opportunities in the east.
-Long-standing stalwarts like Metso, Beiersdorf, Schindler and Novozymes, now on relatively demanding valuations, having each appreciated by two to three fold since acquisition, have been sold.
+We have reduced our exposure to Europe as we have continued to find better valued opportunities in the east.
+Long-standing stalwarts like Metso, Beiersdorf, Schindler and Novozymes, now on relatively demanding valuations and having each appreciated by two to three fold since acquisition, have been sold.
 In addition some recent purchases in the US, namely E-bay, Merck and Oracle, were discarded or reduced as they raced ahead of their near-term fundamentals.